 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.1 Resource Sharing The Act does not currently include specific provisions to allow for certain types of resource sharing - especially for sharing CEOs.
-Regional local governments would benefit from having clearer mechanisms for voluntary resource-sharing.
-Amendments are proposed to encourage and enable local governments, especially smaller regional local governments, to share resources, including Chief Executive Officers and senior employees.
-Local governments in bands 2, 3 or 4 would be able to appoint a shared CEO at up to two salary bands above the highest band.
-For example, a band 3 and a band 4 council sharing a CEO could remunerate to the level of band 1.
+Regional local governments would benefit from having clearer mechanisms for voluntary resource-sharing. governments, especially smaller regional local governments, to share resources, including Chief Executive Officers and senior employees.
 2.2 Standardisation of Crossovers Approvals and standards for crossovers (the section of driveways that run between the kerb and private property) are inconsistent between local government areas, often with very minor differences.
 This can create confusion and complexity for homeowners and small businesses in the construction sector.
-It is proposed to amend the Local Government (Uniform Local Provisions) Regulations 1996 to standardise the process for approving crossovers for residential properties and residential developments on local roads.
-A Crossover Working Group has provided preliminary advice to the Minister and DLGSC to inform this.
-The DLGSC will work with the sector to develop standardised design and construction standards.
-2.3 Introduce Innovation Provisions The Local Government Act 1995 currently has very limited provisions to allow for innovations and responses to emergencies to (such as the Shire of Bruce Rock Supermarket).
-New provisions are proposed to allow exemptions from certain requirements of the Local Government Act 1995 , for: Short-term trials and pilot projects Urgent responses to emergencies.
+Local Provisions) Regulations 1996 to standardise the process for approving crossovers for residential properties 2.3 Introduce Innovation Provisions The Local Government Act 1995 currently has very limited provisions to allow for innovations and responses to emergencies to (such as the Shire of Bruce Rock Supermarket).
+New provisions are proposed to allow exemptions from certain requirements of the Local Government Act 1995, for: Short-term trials and pilot projects Urgent responses to emergencies.

 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.4 Streamline Local Laws Local laws are required to be reviewed every eight years.
 The review of local laws (especially when they are standard) has been identified as a burden for the sector.
 Inconsistency between local laws is frustrating for residents and business stakeholders. by the local government every 15 years.
-2.5 Simplifying Approvals for Small Business s and Community Events Inconsistency between local laws and approvals processes for events, street activation, and initiatives by local businesses is frustrating for business and local communities.
+2.5 Simplifying Approvals for Small Business and Community Events Inconsistency between local laws and approvals processes for events, street activation, and initiatives by local businesses is frustrating for business and local communities.
 Proposed reforms would introduce greater consistency for approvals for: alfresco and outdoor dining minor small business signage rules running community events.
-2.6 Standardised Meeting Procedures, Include ling Public Question Time Local governments currently prepare individual standing order local laws.
+2.6 Standardised Meeting Procedures, Includ ing Public Question Time Local governments currently prepare individual standing order local laws.
 The Local Government Act 1995 and regulations require local governments to allocate time at meetings for questions from the public.
 Inconsistency among the meeting procedures between local governments is a common source of complaints.
 To provide greater clarity for ratepayers and applicants for decisions made by council, it is proposed that the meeting procedures and standing orders for all local government meetings, including for public question time, are standardised across the State.
 Regulations would introduce standard requirements for public question time, and the procedures for meetings generally.
 Members of the public across all local governments would have the same opportunities to address council and ask questions.
+Questions from the public should only relate to LG business to avoid the LG being used a platform.
+Mayors and CEO's should have greater power to vet questions and deputations from members of the public who repeatedly misuse public question time to speak on topics that are not relevant to LG

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.7 Regional Subsidiaries Initiatives by multiple local governments may be managed through formal Regional Councils, or through less formal "organisations of councils", such as NEWROC and WESROC.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS or items on the agenda for the meeting itself.
+2.7 Regional Subsidiaries Initiatives by multiple local governments may be managed through formal Regional Councils, or through less formal "organisations of councils", such as NEWROC and WESROC.
 These initiatives typically have to be managed by a lead local government.
 In 2016-17, provisions were introduced to allow for the formation of Regional Subsidiaries.
 Regional Subsidiaries can be formed in line with the Local Government (Regional Subsidiaries) Regulations 2017.
-So far, no Regional Subsidiary has been formed. can be best established to: o Enable Regional Subsidiaries to provide a clear and defined public benefit for people within member local governments o Provide for flexibility and innovation while ensuring appropriate transparency and accountability of ratepayer funds
+So far, no Regional Subsidiary has been formed.